mathdigilab/mathdigilab.github.io/index.md

 ---

-{: .important }
-> mathdigilab is being deprecated and will be merged with my personal website shreyaskali.github.io
+> **mathdigilab** is being deprecated and will be merged with my personal website **shreyaskali.github.io**
 >
 > The new website will contain more resources and preparation guides for PG entrances covering all subjects of my interest: Mathematics, Statistics, Computer Science and Machine Learning.
-Please visit https://shreyaskali.github.io.
+Please visit [https://shreyaskali.github.io](https://shreyaskali.github.io).
+{: .bg-grey-lt-000 .p-6 }

+---

 ### What you get on <b>Mathdigilab</b>?